syedpeer/beautiful-jekyll/resume.md

 - Create, implement and maintain the company's information management strategy
 - Maintain IT Applications, Infrastructure Strategy, Architecture, and Processes
 - Maintain essential IT operations and processes
-- Oversight for OS, Security Tools, Applications, Servers, Email, software & hardware
+- Oversight for OS, Security Tools, Applications, Servers, Email, software/hardware
 - Lead large IT projects, including design/deployment of new IT systems & services
 - ERP (QAD PRO), Engineering and Manufacturing Applications
 - Track and maintain hardware and software inventory